 I’ve been using music to change my thinking and inspire myself for years now, ever since I experienced severe depression and low self esteem.
 I still listen regularly to relaxing music and especially New Age Music.
 It is a fact that music changes your mood instantly.

-So, if you want to break your negative thinking cycle or lift your mood then I recommend listening to the kind of music that I have found most inspirational.
-Here are some recommendations for the kind of music that can make you happier and is real self care.
+So, if you want to break your negative thinking cycle or lift your mood then I recommend listening to the kind of music that makes you feel inspired, motivated and uplifted.

 11. Take Care of Your Body and Appearance